 Reuniting lost pets with their families just got easier.

-We are assembling a recipe book that will be sold to support D'Arcy's A.R.C. as well as the assorted stray or surrendered animals that we provide care for.
+Our recipe book supports D'Arcy's A.R.C. as well as the assorted stray or surrendered animals that we provide care for.

 Why do cats seem to suffer urinary obstruction more often in the cooler months?